ton-org/sandbox/README.md

 ### Testing transaction fees
 It is possible to configure and update the current time of the `Blockchain`, which allows one to inspect how much a contract would spend on storage fees.

-Suppose we have a `main` instance defined as `contract` type `main = blockchain.openContract()`, and we wish to determine the amount of storage fees that will be accrued between two actions within a specified period.
+Suppose we have a `main` instance defined as a wrapped `Contract` instance `main = blockchain.openContract(/* non-wrapped Main instance */)`, and we wish to determine the amount of storage fees that will be accrued between two actions within a specified period.

 ```typescript
 it('should storage fees cost less than 1 TON', async () => {